team-datascience/blog/docs/DataScience/ML/k-dtree.md

 ---
-id: k-d tree
+id: k-dtree
-title:  k-d tree
+title:  k-dtree
-sidebar_label: k-d tree
+sidebar_label: k-dtree
 ---

 A K-D Tree(also called as K-Dimensional Tree) is a binary search tree where data in each node is a K-Dimensional point in space. ...
 A non-leaf node in K-D tree divides the space into two parts, called as half-spaces.